To Sir, with Love: Plot

-In the mid-1960s, Mark Thackeray, an immigrant to Britain from British Guiana, has been unable to obtain an engineering position despite an 18-month job search.
-He accepts a teaching post for Class 12 at North Quay Secondary School in the tough East End of London, as an interim position, despite having no experience.
+Mark Thackeray, an immigrant to Britain from British Guiana, has been unable to obtain an engineering position despite an 18-month job search.
+He accepts a teaching post for Class 12 at North Quay Secondary School in the East End of London, as an interim position, despite having no teaching experience.

-The pupils there have been rejected from other schools, and Thackeray is a replacement for the deceased former teacher.
-The pupils, led by Bert Denham and Pamela Dare (who later develops a strong crush on Thackeray), behave badly: their antics range from vandalism to distasteful pranks.
-Thackeray retains a calm demeanour, but loses his temper when he discovers something being burned in the classroom stove, which turns out to be a girl's sanitary towel.
+The pupils there have been rejected from other schools, and Thackeray is a replacement for a teacher called Mr Hackman who left the school abruptly on the same day Thackeray arrived.
+According to another teacher, Mr Weston, Hackman left because of the unruly behaviour of the pupils in his class.
+The pupils in Mr Thackeray's inherited class, led by Bert Denham and Pamela Dare, behave badly: their antics range from vandalism to distasteful pranks.
+Thackeray retains a calm demeanour through many disruptive classes but eventually loses his temper after discovering something being burned in the classroom stove, which turns out to be a girl's sanitary towel.
 He orders the boys out of the classroom, then reprimands all the girls, either for being responsible or passively observing, for what he says is their "slutty behaviour".
 Thackeray is angry with himself for allowing his pupils to incense him.
 Changing his approach, he informs the class that they will no longer study from textbooks.
 Until the end of term, he will treat them as adults and expects them to behave as such.
-He declares that they will address him as 'Sir' or 'Mr. Thackeray'; the girls will be addressed as 'Miss' and boys by their surnames.
+He declares that they will address him as "Sir" or "Mr. Thackeray"; the girls will be addressed as "Miss" and boys by their surnames.
 They are also allowed to discuss any issue they wish.
 He gradually wins over the class, except for Denham who continually baits him.

-Thackeray arranges a class outing to the Victoria and Albert Museum and the Natural History Museum in South Kensington which goes well.
-The trip is represented by a series of still photographs as Lulu sings "To Sir with Love".

-He loses some support when he defuses a potentially violent situation between his student Potter and the gym teacher, Mr. Bell.
-He demands that Potter apologise directly to Bell, even if he believes Bell was wrong.
+Thackeray arranges a class trip to the Victoria and Albert Museum and the Natural History Museum in South Kensington which goes well.
+He later loses some support after defusing a potentially violent situation between his student Potter and the gym teacher, Mr. Bell.
+He demands that Potter apologise to Bell, even if he believes the latter was wrong.
 The group later refuses to invite Thackeray to the class dance.
-When mixed-race student Seales' white English mother dies, the class takes up a collection for a wreath but refuse to accept Thackeray's donation.
+When mixed-race student Seales' white English mother dies, the class takes a collection for a wreath but refuses to accept Thackeray's donation.
 The students decline to deliver the wreath in person to Seales' house, fearing neighbourhood gossip for visiting a "coloured" person's house.